Douglass Hospital history

 History of Douglass Hospital (Kansas City, Kansas)

-Douglass Hospital grew out of a September 1898 meeting between two local doctors and a lawyer who wanted to establish a hospital and nurse training school specifically for the use and education of African Americans.
+Douglass Hospital grew out of a September 1898 meeting between two local doctors and a lawyer who wanted to establish a hospital and nurse training school specifically for the use and education of African Americans and others without regard to race or ethnicity.
 The hospital and an accompanying training school were chartered in December of the following year; in 1905 the African Methodist Episcopal Church's Fifth District began to sponsor the institution.

 In 1924 the institution moved from the original Washington Boulevard location to a new site on Quindaro Boulevard, which allowed the facility to expand.
 The Hospital remained in this location until its 1978 closure.